masalinas/doc-artifactory-docker/README.md

 $ docker-compose -p rt down --rmi all -v
 ```

-Remove the volumnes manually because there are not created by compose
+Remove the volumes manually because there are not created by compose

 ```
 $ docker volume rm artifactory_data